 Our college has implemented Diocesan policies on Acceptable Use Agreements for students and staff.
 The college communicates to parents and the college community about cyber safety issues.
 We also have appropriate procedures in place to deal with the misuse of mobile phones and other electronic devices.
 Our college has a number of social/emotional learning programs in place to assist students in guarding against bullying at school and within cyberspace.
-The College has developed a Stand-Up Program which educates students about how to deal with bullying, and strongly supports the National Day of Action Against Bullying & Violence each year.
+The College supports the National Day of Action Against Bullying & Violence each year.
 There is a clearly defined process to investigate cases of bullying and to determine the possible consequences for such behaviours.
 Information is provided to all members of the community about what to do if bullying occurs.